kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Managed to get the HTML and CSS working with Google Script!
 But the JS really works in a funny way... guess GS is a good tool to deal with the other Google Products but not really nice when just working with the default HTML webpage structure :/

+After the meetup today, I realised that everything actually works fine if you lump it in as 1 html file, it just becomes a hassle if you wish to include scripts or styles in separate files from the editor itself.
+Any files to be included normally works as per normal.

+A few of the use cases we discussed today:
+Using Spreadsheet to create form > add events to Calendar Using Spreadsheet to return data from a Telegram Bot Populating a Spreadsheet with data from a webpage form Bulk marking emails as 'read'
+Running a Google Script Cron Job to check online status of Heroku site From Spreadsheet, send SMS to list of users

+So much to learn, my code was barely innovative/impressive.
+It's not a competition, but I shall try harder next time :)

 **Link to work:**